Disaster Brings a New Beginning

-- There are lessons to be learnt on both sides and remember the word ‘compromise’ too
+- There are lessons to be learned on both sides and remember the word ‘compromise’ too

 - Both be open to trying new things as well as thinking differently.

-- Your thoughts lead to changes in behaviour, and that’s a good thing for both of you.
+- Your thoughts lead to changes in behavior, and that’s a good thing for both of you.

 - Both of you give the other permission to give feedback.